coockieHunt/ck_rp/README.md

 - EC001 : server failed to retrieve the user's steam ID.
 - EC002 : server failed to retrieve user data on Connection.
 - EC003 : server failed to create user profile.
-- EC004 : server failed to configure value items nill.
-- EC005 : server failed to configure value items not like.
-- EC006 : a player does not have a valid gender (clothing)
+- EC004 : a player has a problem with inventory weight management.

 ***installation guide***
 1. Create an onset server (doc: https://dev.playonset.com/wiki/DedicatedServer)